-Real image: $d_i > 0$.
-Virtual image: $d_i < 0$.
+Real image: $d_i > 0$ .
+Virtual image: $d_i < 0$ .
 Real image means light really goes there.
 Virtual: rays converge where light doesn't go.

 Most of this course segment on optics has been largely for your liberal-arts education.
-But at least now you'll never forget that a concave building facade has the ability, like a converging mirror, to focus the sun's rays!
+But at least now you'll never forget that a concave building facade has the ability, like a converging mirror, to focus the sun's rays, as we saw on the first day of class!